 Winter Carnival history

 Like many communities in the area, Saranac Lake was in the “ice trade,” cutting blocks of frozen water to serve the refrigeration needs of turn-of-the-century cities.
-So the equipment, and the expertise, was already in place to build the first Ice Tower.
+So the equipment and expertise was already in place to build the first Ice Tower.
 While there is now heavy equipment in use, the construction techniques are the same as the ones used over 100 years ago.
 Enthusiasm has grown over the years, and the original tower has grown into a magnificent palace made from the frozen waters of Lake Flower.

 Make Winter Carnival your Adirondack getaway